-RULE-MAKING ORD ER CR-103P (May 2009) (Implements RCW 34.05.360) Agency: Department of Revenue Permanent Rule Only Effective date of rule: Permanent Rules ∑ 31 days after filing.
-Other (specify) (If less than 31 days after filing, a specific finding under RCW 34.05.380(3) is required and should be stated below) Any other findings required by other provisions of law asYesNoIf Yes, explain: precondition to adoption or effectiveness of rule?
-Purpose: WAC 458-20-268 Annual surveys for certain tax ad (Chapter 13, Laws of 2013); and SSB 6333 (Chapter 97, L changes to the existing rule. djustments is amended to recognize provisions of ESSB 5882 aws of 2014).
-Please see attachment for a description of the Citation of existing rules affected by this order: Repealed: Amended: WAC 458-20-268 Suspended: Statutory authority for adoption: RCW 82.32.300 and 82.0 1.060(2).
-Other authority: RCW 82.32.585, 82.32.605, 82.32.607, 82.
-32.808, (continued on attachment) PERMANENT RULE (Including Expedited Rule Making Adopted under notice filed as WSR 14-23-058 on Novem Describe any changes other than editing from proposed to ber 17, 2014.
-If a preliminary cost-benefit analysis was prepared under contacting: RCW 34.05.328, a final cost-benefit analysis is available by Name: phone Address: e-mai Date adopted: January 21, 2015 CODE REVISER USE ONLY NAME Dylan Waits OFFICE OF THE CODE REVISER STATE OF WASHINGTON FILED SUCHATURE Of CAS DATE: January 21, 2015 TIME: 2:33 PM SIGNATURE TITLE Rules Coordinator WSR 15-04-002

-Note: If any category is left blank, it will be calculated as zero.
-No descriptive text.
-No descriptive text.
+RULE-MAKING ORDER

+CR-103P (May 2009) (Implements RCW 34.05.360)

+Permanent Rule Only

+Agency: Department of Revenue

+Effective date of rule:

+Permanent Rules 31 days after filing.

+Other (specify) (If less than 31 days after filing, a specific finding under RCW 34.05.380(3) is required and should be stated below)

+Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule?
+Yes No If Yes, explain:

+Purpose: WAC 458-20-268 (Rule 268) defines what a tax preference is, how to determine if a survey must be filed, how to file a survey, and what information must be included in the survey.
+The Department has revised Rule 268 to:

+- Delete the partial listing of tax preferences requiring an annual survey; - Direct readers to the Department's web site for a listing of tax preferences requiring an annual survey; - Add definitions for "new tax preference" and "tax preference;" - Delete past statute information; - Make general updating.

+Citation of existing rules affected by this order:

+Repealed:

+Amended: WAC 458-20-268 Annual surveys for certain tax preferences

+Suspended:

+Statutory authority for adoption: RCW 82.32.300 and 82.01.060(2)

+Other authority :

+PERMANENT RULE (Including Expedited Rule Making)

+Adopted under notice filed as WSR 16-07-142 on March 23, 2016.

+Describe any changes other than editing from proposed to adopted version: None

+If a preliminary cost-benefit analysis was prepared under RCW 34.05.328, a final cost-benefit analysis is available.
+An analysis was not prepared.

+Date adopted: CODE REVISER USE ONLY

+May 27, 2016

+NAME Kevin Dixon OFFICE OF THE CODE REVISER STATE OF WASHINGTON FILED

+SIGNATURE DATE: May 27, 2016 TIME: 1:41 PM

+WSR 16-12-072

+TITLE

+Rules Coordinator

 Count by whole WAC sections only, from the WAC number through the history note.
 A section may be counted in more than one category.
-The number of sections adopted in order to comply with: If any category is left blank, it will be calculated as zero.
-Federal statute: Federal rules or standards: Recently enacted state statutes: New New New Amended Amended Amended 1 Repealed Repealed Repealed The number of sections adopted at the request of a nongovernmental entity: New Amended Repealed The number of sections adopted in the agency's own initiative: New Amended Repealed The number of sections adopted in order to clarify, streamline, or reform agency procedures: New Amended Repealed The number of sections adopted using Negotiated rule making: Pilot rule making: Other alternative rule making: New New New Amended Amended Amended Repealed Repealed Repealed
+The number of sections adopted in order to comply with: 'he number of sections adopted at th e request of a no ongovernmental entity: New Amended Repealed The number of sections adopted in th e agency's own i nitiative: New Amended 1 Repealed The number of sections adopted in or der to clarify, st reamline, or reform agency procedures: New Amended Repealed The number of socies - 1 J: The number of sections adopted using The number of sections adopted using Negotiated rule making: Pilot rule making: New New Amended Amended Repealed Repealed